nisakay/C-Sharp-Live-Project/README.md

     }
 }
 ```
-In this story, I was asked to to seed the databse with  15 mock entries in the productions table.
+I created a way to seed the database with 15 mock entries in the productions table using code-first migrations
 ```
 namespace TheatreCMS2.Migrations
 {